danielh2942/Rcubepygame/README.md

 # Rcubepygame
-Rubicks cube written in python with pygame visual layer
+Rubiks cube written in python with pygame visual layer